 The traditional approach to deriving adjoint and tangent linear models is called algorithmic differentiation (also called automatic differentiation).
 The fundamental idea of algorithmic differentiation is to treat the model as a sequence of elementary instructions.
 An elementary instruction is a simple operation such as addition, multiplication, or exponentiation.
 Each one of these operations is differentiated individually, and the derivative of the whole model is then composed with the chain rule.

 The dolfin-adjoint project is instead based on a very different approach.
-The model is considered as a sequence of equation solves.
+The model is considered as a graph of high-level operations.
 This abstraction is similar to the fundamental abstraction of algorithmic differentiation, but operates at a much higher level of abstraction.
-This idea is implemented in a software library, libadjoint.
+This idea is implemented in a software library, pyadjoint.
 When this new idea is combined with the high-level abstraction of the FEniCS system, many of the difficult problems associated with algorithmic differentiation dissolve.

-For more technical details on libadjoint and dolfin-adjoint, see the papers.
+For more technical details on pyadjoint and dolfin-adjoint, see the papers.

 The dolfin-adjoint project is developed and maintained by the following authors: